Kumara-Kaushik/proba_v_challenge/README.md

 We do this because taking the median or average across all the images will include pixel values of all the obstructed parts of the image as well.
 By taking the average of only the unobstructed pixels, we get a better, more accurate representation of the original scene.

-The below figure shows a post processed training LR image which will be used to train the model to predict the corrosponding HR image.
+The below figure shows a post processed training LR image which will be used to train the model to predict the corresponding HR image.
 ![compare display](/pictures/display_2.png)

 We save all the modified low-resolution images into a folder called LR_imgs with each image's name corresponding to its scene name.
 We similarly move all the HR images into a folder called HR_imgs with their names changed to match their corresponding scenes.